ryan031391/notifications-page/assets/fonts/README.txt

 Get started
 -----------

-1. Install the font files you want to use.
+1. Install the font files you want to use

-2. Use your app's font picker to view the font family and all the available styles.
+2. Use your app's font picker to view the font family and all the available styles

 Learn more about variable fonts
 -------------------------------